evoila/osb-checker-kotlin/README.md

 All Tests make a series of rest calls on the defined service and validate their behaviour afterwards.
 Some Tests need certain endpoints to work as defined in the osb specification.
 For example: The binding test can only run if the provisioning and catalog endpoint work.
-It is recommended to use the checker accordingly the ease up debugging of the service broker.
+It is recommended to use the checker accordingly, to ease up debugging of the service broker.

 ### Catalog